stratx21/LactoseIntolerant/Actual/LactoseIntolerant/src/lactoseintolerant/README.txt

 **INSTRUCTIONS**

-- Move your car fowards to the end of the level as fast as possible to beat the missions and win.
+- Move your car forwards to the end of the level as fast as possible to beat the missions and win.
 *IN THE GARAGE*
 - This will be the first screen you come to, with your first mission written across the middle.
 	From here, you can start any mission up to and including the current one, you can go to